 - Non-graded courses earn credit toward a degree but not honor points.
 Therefore, "Pass" (or "Credit") grades do not enter into the computation of the term or cumulative grade point averages.

-- A change in grading pattern for a course is not permitted after the first three weeks of a full term (first two weeks of a half-term).
-Grading pattern choices must be modified through the registration system.
-Courses elected after the third week of a term may not be elected on a non-graded basis unless the course is offered as a "mandatory non-graded" course.
+- During weeks 1-3 (the first two weeks of a half-term), students can add and remove the "P/F" modifier as many times as they wish.
+However after the first three weeks of a full term (the first two weeks of a half-term), students can only add the "P/F" modifier, and can do so through the last day of class.
+They can only add this modifier one time, and grading pattern choices must be modified through the registration system.
+(In other words, if a student has chosen to add a "P/F" modifier, after the third week they cannot revert back to a letter grade).
 The only exceptions to this policy are short courses (e.g., EARTH 101-115) which have started after the beginning of the term.
 In these cases, the grading pattern may not be changed after the second week of class.
 The Academic Standards Board does not grant exceptions to this policy.

 - The College holds students responsible for ensuring the accuracy and completeness of their class schedule.